So you’re considering the life of a fitness guru? The life of a personal trainer is full of promise, reward, and fulfillment.

 - A fully comprehensive business and marketing guide

-The inclusion of a business and marketing guide is one of the crowning achievements of this study material package.
-Its an aspect of the PT business that often sees new trainers thrust into the deep end with.
+Including a business and marketing guide is one of the crowning achievements of this study material package.
+It’s an aspect of the PT business that often sees new trainers thrust into the deep end.
 Certs often don’t focus enough or completely neglect the business side of things.

-Last but not least is the post certification support.
+Last but not least is the post-certification support.
 Most certs are getting the hint and have created an ecosystem for you to function in after you pass the cert.
-ISSA has foot in the water by offering a free 5-page website for you to gain online traction.
+ISSA has a foot in the water by offering a free 5-page website for you to gain online traction.

-You can choose the design and profile info, the rest is handled by ISSA.
+You can choose the design and profile info; ISSA handles the rest.

 The ISSA test is remarkably different from anything else here.
-Unlike most certs which are strictly multiple choice, ISSA is divided into four sections, each with different testing methods.
+Unlike most strictly multiple-choice certifications, ISSA is divided into four sections, each with different testing methods.